alixblu/socialmedia_backend/README.md

     curl http://localhost:5005/status
     ```

-#### 3. Set Up Ollama and Phi Model
+#### 3. Set Up Ollama and TinyLlama Model
 - Download and install Ollama from https://ollama.com/
-- Pull the Phi model:
+- Pull the TinyLlama model:
   ```
-  ollama pull phi
+  ollama pull tinyllama
   ```
 - Start Ollama (if not already running):
   ```
   ollama serve
   ```
-- The backend will connect to Ollama locally to generate AI responses using the Phi model.
+- The backend will connect to Ollama locally to generate AI responses using the TinyLlama model.

 #### 4. Configure Spring Boot for Rasa and Ollama
 - Run the backend with the Rasa profile: